 You Have Two Options

-This is a great option if you have a lot of money to spend upfront on bulk t-shirt manufacturing, have the capital to purchase a printer and ink, are interested in inventory management and potentially operating at a loss if you can’t manage to sell all your inventory.
-However, this is not the easy entry option.
+- You Can Manufacture T-Shirts & Print Your Designs on Them Yourself: This is a great option if you have a lot of money to spend upfront on bulk t-shirt manufacturing, have the capital to purchase a printer and ink, are interested in inventory management, and potentially operating at a loss if you can’t manage to sell all your inventory.
+However, this is not an easy entry option.

-Services that manage inventory, print, fulfill and ship orders are called drop shippers.
+- You Can Use a Service that Can Do All That for You: Services that manage inventory, print, fulfill, and ship orders are called drop shippers.
 You can have your t-shirt orders printed and handled by drop shippers so all you have to do is supply them with designs and your customer’s addresses to ship them to.
-This is the easy entry option.
+This is an easy entry option.
 It requires no inventory management, you don’t have to own and maintain printers, you don’t have to ship orders yourself, you don’t have to pre-purchase any inventory and you don’t have to worry about selling it all.
 The best part is, you can use a drop shipping service and still make a profit.

 What is Drop Shipping?

-Drop shipping is a service provided by wholesalers, manufacturers, distributors or suppliers who makes their product inventory available for their customers to sell without actually having to pre-purchase any inventory from them or ship the orders out themselves.
+Drop shipping is a service provided by wholesalers, manufacturers, distributors, or suppliers who make their product inventory available for their customers to sell without actually having to pre-purchase any inventory from them or ship the orders out themselves.

 When you work with a drop shipping service, you advertise your supplier’s products on your own website for your customers to view, and when they place an order you manually or automatically forward the order to your dropshipper, they fulfill the order and then ship it to your customer.